- Free Personal Injury Consultation: (217) 337-1400 Tap to Call

 Yes, We Are Still Dealing With COVID-19 and It Will Impact Travel

 Nobody likes to talk about the Covid-19 pandemic.
-At Koester & Bradley we can certainly understand that.
+At Koester Law, PLLC we can certainly understand that.
 However, it is important to understand that many individuals will be traveling in 2021 for the first time in a few years.
 Further, many of these people may not even be good driver to begin with.
 This means that there is the potential for drivers who have yet to take long trips or who have not taken long trips in multiple years getting on the road in November and December of 2021.

 Driving is a habit that yields efficiency given the number of times that one practices the habit.
 For metropolitan individuals not used to driving cars, or simply taking Ubers, this can be a major factor.